Pangarchulla Peak Trek · Challenging · 4,700 m (15,419 ft)

 What is the difficulty of Pangarchulla Peak Trek in March?

 The Pangarchulla Peak Trek is rated Challenging.
-It reaches 4590 m over 6 days / 5 nights.
-Conditions in March may affect trail difficulty — early spring.
+It reaches 4,700 m (15,419 ft) over 6 days / 5 nights.
+Conditions in March may affect trail difficulty — the absolute best time for hardcore snow climbing.